PoweredByApartium/cocoa-beans/Writerside/topics/Command-Information.md

 `commandManger.getCommandInfo(commandName);`

 ## Managing Multiple Descriptions, Usages, and Long Descriptions
-particularly when dealing with command-line interfaces, there are scenarios where multiple classes might define commands with the same name, or where command classes are extended.
+Particularly when dealing with command-line interfaces, there are scenarios where multiple classes might define commands with the same name, or where command classes are extended.
 The `CommandInfo` class allows for multiple `@Description` annotations to accommodate these situations, ensuring comprehensive and accurate documentation.

 ### Why Multiple Descriptions?